googleanalytics/google-analytics-plugin-for-unity/README.md

 ###Thanks:
   - [Knoxx-](https://github.com/Knoxx-) for fixing a typo in the Campaign tracking permissions
   - [mataneine](https://github.com/mataneine) for filtering out meta files during iOS build post processing
+  - [g8minhquan](https://github.com/g8minhquan) for identifying the sqlite3.dylib library needs to be added if using the -ObjC linker flag